Eric-Yan-742/Obsidian/Job/Interview.md

 STAR(T)standsfor:
 - Situation-How when where and with whom?
-- Task–What task wereyou faced with o rwhat responsibilities were you given?
+- Task–What task wereyou faced with o what responsibilities were you given?
 - Action-What action did you take?
 - Result-What was the result or what did you achieve?
 - Additionalstep: Transfer-How did the situation help you develop and what did you learn?